axlan/robopenguins-blog/_posts/2026-02-08-reverse-dash.md

  - Spy on the BlueTooth packets sent when using the android app (For example: <https://www.instructables.com/Reverse-Engineering-Smart-Bluetooth-Low-Energy-Dev/>)
  - Use the original Python library on OSX and capture the binary data from various commands

-Since I didn't have a suitable OSX machine that option was out.
+Since I didn't have a suitable OSX machine, the second option was out.

 While capturing the Android BlueTooth packets sounded interesting (and might be the only way for some other devices), it would be a lot of tedious trial and error.